Ed RUSCHA (born in 1937) (page in construction)

 Ed Ruscha began his career in commercial art.
 He was early influenced by Jasper Johns, whose rigorously symmetrical Targets put an end to one of the major taboos in painting.
 Johns dissociates art from its emotional and cultural contexts and emphasize difficult and complex textures.
 In addition Barnett Newman dared to use large monochrome flat areas outlined by perfect rectangles.

-From 1961 he transforms the painting of signs into a new major art.
+He transforms the painting of signs into a new major art.
 In the center, a few letters constitute a word.
 The typography, the positioning, the monochrome color of the letters and the background allow an unlimited variety of visual impressions and of attempts at interpretation.
-Yet Ruscha never proposes a correlation with the raw meaning of his word.
+Yet Ruscha does not propose a correlation with the raw meaning of his word.

 Ruscha is in the right place at the right time : Los Angeles is eager for new art.
 In 1962 the Ferus Gallery exhibits the complete set of 32 Campbell's Soup Cans paintings by Andy Warhol, a young artist who also came from commercial art.
 Ferus is a short series of letters that have no meaning but sound good.
 In the same year this gallery organizes the first solo exhibition of Ed Ruscha, already recognized as the initiator of a new Californian form of Pop art.